tri-cods/html-css/sections/rules.md

 # Rule Sets

 CSS is based on rules.
-Rule sets—that are included in a .css file—look like this:
+Rule sets (included in a file with the `.css` file ending) look like this:

 ```css
 h1 {